deepes-7/LoanDefaultPrediction/README.md

-#Loan Default Prediction Model (Classification)
+# Loan Default Prediction Classification Model

+This repository contains a machine learning project designed to predict whether a loan applicant will default or successfully repay their loan.

+## Project Overview
+The objective of this project is to help financial institutions automate risk assessment.
+By utilizing this model, banks can make faster, fairer, and data-driven loan approval decisions while significantly reducing bad debt.

+## Dataset
+The model is trained on the **HMEQ (Home Equity)** dataset.
+It analyzes critical risk factors, including:
+* Loan amount
+* Debt-to-income ratio
+* Past delinquencies
+* Credit history

+## Models Evaluated
+To identify the most reliable solution, four different machine learning algorithms were trained and compared:

+1. **Logistic Regression**
+2. **Decision Tree**
+3. **Random Forest**
+4. **Gradient Boosting**

+## Final Model Selection
-This project delivers a machine learning classification model to predict whether a loan applicant will default or successfully repay their loan.
-Utilizing the industry-standard HMEQ dataset, the model analyzes critical risk factors including loan amount, debt-to-income ratio, past delinquencies, and credit history.To identify the most reliable solution, four machine learning algorithms were trained and compared:Logistic RegressionDecision TreeRandom ForestGradient BoostingAfter a comprehensive performance evaluation, Gradient Boosting was selected as the final model due to its superior predictive accuracy and robust handling of tabular data.
-This optimized model allows financial institutions to automate risk assessment, helping banks make faster, fairer, and data-driven loan approval decisions while significantly reducing bad debt.
+After a comprehensive performance evaluation, **Gradient Boosting** was selected as the final production model due to its superior predictive accuracy and robust handling of tabular credit data.